petikehc/raspberry-ansible/README.md

 Provision Raspberry Pi
 ---

-Run the following command in the ansible directory:
+Run the following command in the ansible directory to configure the Raspberry Pi:

 `ansible-playbook solarpi.yml`